 The body is the classic Les Paul shape with a few minor differences.
-Because the instrument is made on a budget, it doesn't have an arched top and is a little bit thinner than the standard Gibson Les Paul.
+Because the Special II is made on a budget, it doesn't have an arched top and is a little bit thinner than the standard Gibson Les Paul.
 The scale length (distance between bridge and nut) of the Special II, however, is the standard, full-fat 24.75 inches and feels like the more expensive models in this regard.
-Though it's a little thinner than its more expensive cousins, this is a serious instrument for beginners.
+Though it's a little thinner than its more expensive cousins, this is a serious beginner's instrument.

 What tonewood is used in the Special II?
 Well, depending on the availability of a certain species of wood, a manufacturer may choose to substitute one type of wood for another - even in the same model of guitar.
-Epiphone has manufactured the Les Paul Special-II in multiple runs, and some of their guitars are made of mahogany and others are made of okoume.
+Epiphone has manufactured the Les Paul Special II in multiple runs, and some of the guitars were built with mahogany and others with okoume.
 These woods are quite similar in tone, so neither is technically superior to the other.
 Okoume is generally a bit lighter than mahogany, but unless you're comparing two models side-by-side, you won't notice a few ounces of weight.
-Which type of wood you get depends on when you buy it and from where, but don't worry - they both sound about the same!
+Which type of wood you get depends on when you buy the guitar and from where, but don't worry - they both sound the same!

 The Epiphone Les Paul Special II comes standard with a SlimTaper D-shaped neck.
-The D-shape neck is a comfortable profile for any guitarist, regardless of hand size.
+The D-shape is a comfortable profile for any guitarist, regardless of hand size.
 This type of neck is very versatile and feels solid enough for rhythm playing and fast enough for soloing.
-Check out the image on the right and imagine wrapping your hand around that shape.
-The neck gets progressively thinner as you get closer to the body, which is what gives it the 'SlimTaper' name.
+The neck very gradually gets thinner as you get closer to the body, which is what gives it the 'SlimTaper' name.

 The neck is a bolt-on, with a rosewood fretboard and 22 frets, which are pretty common features for both budget and higher-end Les Pauls.
 The neck, like the body, can be made of either mahogany or okoume.
 Both are warm, pleasant tonewoods that sound quite similar.
 You'll find a plastic nut at the top of the neck, which isn't ideal but gets the job done.
 We wish the Special came with a synthetic bone nut for better durability, but we have to remind ourselves that this is a budget guitar.

-All of this technical stuff means nothing if it doesn't sound good.
-We'll talk more about how the 650R and 700T pickups sound in a later section of the review, where we'll listen to some selected sound samples.
+All of this technical stuff means nothing if the guitar doesn't sound good.
+We'll talk more about how the 650R and 700T pickups affect your tone in a later section of the review where we'll listen to some sound samples.

-The Les Paul Special II's bridge is the standard two-piece Tune-o-Matic bridge and stopbar tailpiece found in almost every type of Les Paul.
+The Les Paul Special II's bridge is the standard two-piece Tune-o-Matic bridge and stopbar tailpiece found on almost every type of Les Paul.
 The design of the bridge also gives the guitar more sustain, so you can hold notes for longer.
-On the Special II, you’ll find that nickel hardware is standard.
-It’s not as shiny as chrome, but it is corrosion hesitant and will hold up to almost any type of abuse.
-Tune-o-Matic bridges are easy to adjust if you find you that need to change the action or fix the intonation of your guitar.
+The hardware on the Special II is made out of nickel.
+Though it's not as shiny as chrome, it is corrosion resistant and will hold up to almost any type of abuse.
+Tune-o-Matic bridges are very easy to adjust if you find you that need to change the action or fix the intonation of your guitar.

-The tuners on the Les Paul Special are pretty standard nickel Epiphone tuners, which means they aren’t anything to write home about.
-They have a ratio of 14:1, which means they aren't the most precise tuners available on the market, but they get the job done.
+The tuners on the Les Paul Special are pretty standard nickel Epiphone tuners, which means they're not anything to write home about.
+They have a ratio of 14:1, which means they aren't the most precise or stable tuners available on the market, but they will get the job done.

-If you compare the Les Paul Special II to other guitars in Epiphone's Les Paul range, you'll notice it has two knobs, compared to the four knobs found on the higher-end LP-100 and the Les Paul Standard.
+If you compare the Les Paul Special II to other guitars in Epiphone's Les Paul range, you'll notice it has just two knobs compared to the four knobs found on the higher-end LP-100 and the Les Paul Standard.
 The pickup selector has also moved away from the top of the guitar to below the bridge near the input jack.
-The simplified electronics on the Special are due to it being a budget guitar.
+The simplified electronics on the Special II are due to it being a budget guitar.
 Fewer knobs mean less tonal versatility, but as a beginner, you may find that four knobs can be more hassle and harder to manage.
-Look on the bright side: fewer knobs means it's easier and quicker to dial in a tone you like.
+Look on the bright side: a single volume and tone knob means it's easier and quicker to dial in a tone you like.

 The Special comes without a gig-bag or accessories.

-Highly reviewed on Epiphone Les Paul SPECIAL-II Electric Guitar, Vintage Sunburst and other retailers, the Les Paul Special II has received a lot of praise for being a quality budget instrument.
-Value and versatility are themes among reviews, with a few mentioning how well it compares to their higher-end guitars.
+Highly reviewed on Amazon and other retailers, the Les Paul Special II has received a lot of praise for being a quality budget instrument.
+Value and versatility are themes among its reviews, with a few mentioning how well it compares to their higher-end guitars.
 Even the notoriously hard-to-please The Gear Page reviewers have a lot of praise to heap upon the guitar, A few of the top complaints found in reviews mention fret-buzz, which usually means the guitar wasn't set up well from the factory.
 Because of how many reviews mention the guitar having a great set up, this seems to be an anomaly.
 If you buy this guitar and the setup is completely out of whack and it feels hard to play, try exchanging it.
 You may have just received a bad egg.

 The Les Paul Special II is a fantastic budget guitar.
 It's cheap, good quality, and versatile: the ultimate beginner's instrument.
 For about $200, you get a whole lot of guitar that sounds good playing soulful blues licks as well as cranking out chunky metal riffs.
 An optional flame maple top gives it some extra visual flavor for those who want an even better-looking axe.